 In 2018, the court of appeal in the McCloud and Sargeant legal case ruled that the transitional protection element of the 2015 public service pension reforms constituted unlawful age discrimination.
-Following a recent Employment Tribunal determination, it is unlikely that the required changes to regulations will be in place before 1 April 2023.
+Following a recent Employment Tribunal determination, it is unlikely that the required changes to regulations will be in place before 1 October 2023.
 In advance of reaching this date the Fire Brigades Union and the Local Government Association have provided guidance to employers on dealing with 'immediate detriment' cases.
 South Yorkshire Fire and Rescue Authority adopted this framework in January 2022 with a number of staff retiring under immediate detriment prior to the year-end.
-A reserve has been created to cover the costs of processing these claims, but at this time, the quantum of the full impact is unknown.
+A reserve has been created to cover the costs of processing these claims.
+To date draw down has been £0.124M in 21/22 and £0.297M in 22/23.
+It is anticipated that these costs can be recouped when legislation is in place.
+Any further costs are dependent on staff and retirees submitted applications.